[Updated: Feb, 2015]

 For cargo pilots, flight benefits and discounts are slim.
 Pilots can jumpseat on passenger carriers and other cargo carriers (we have reciprocal jumpseat agreements with passenger carriers).
 A few airlines give us a small discount for tickets, but that’s it.
 There are no benefits for family members.

 That being said… I don’t miss non-rev travel one bit.
 When traveling non-rev, a carefully planned family vacation can be trashed when a few extra paying customers show up at the gate.
-Nothing is worse than buckling up your kids and stowing your gear only to hear the flight attendant announce: “Will the AeroSavvy family in row 26 please collect your belongings and exit the aircraft?”
+Nothing is worse than buckling up your kids and stowing your carry-ons only to hear the flight attendant announce: “Will the AeroSavvy family in row 26 please collect your belongings and exit the aircraft?”
 It feels like the walk of shame as you drag your luggage down the aisle.
 I’m now happy to pay for my family’s positive space tickets and enjoy my vacations. 🙂

 For more information about cargo flying, check out these other AeroSavvy articles: